Kristina01111000/WordPressTheme/README.md

 	-> in peepso logo height has to be in px, not %
 	-> figure out emails using peepso -> need the peepso plugin
 		- current plan is to use learndash email section
+	-> peepso needs to be updated every week
+		-> need to buy new key every year probably

 To Do: